joeappleton18/devops_2022_2023_notes/week-9/README.md

 Let's see if we can add some unit tests to our application.

-## Task 1 : Installing the Testing Library
+## Task 2 : Installing the React Testing Library

 First we need to use NPM to install the react testing library.
 Run the following command in the root of your project:

 ```shell
 npm install @testing-library/jest-dom @testing-library/react @testing-library/user-event jest jest-environment-jsdom @types/testing-library__jest-dom  eslint-plugin-testing-library
 ```
+>> Make sure you copy the full string!

 You may be thinking, that's a lot of dependencies, and you'd be right.
 Unlike Cypress, react testing library does not act like a robot interacting with our application.
 In contrast, it integrates with our code base.
 Above, we installed, react testing library and some types (for type script support).
 Further, we added Jest to run the tests.
 React Testing Library and [Jest](https://jestjs.io/) go hand in hand.